 - If you have external shareholders, they may want to sit on your board and they may require frequent meetings.

-- Small companies are no longer obliged to hold an annual general meeting (AGM).
-They must hold one and give adequate notice for one if any director or at least 5% of shareholders request it.
+- Small companies are no longer obliged to hold an annual general meeting (AGM) unless the company’s constitution requires it.
+They must hold a general meeting and give adequate notice for one if any director or at least 5% of shareholders request it.

 The chairperson normally sets the agenda for board meetings